ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.getLineEndingStyles()

-	Get the start and end :term:`line ending style` values.
+	Get the start and end :term:`line ending style` values for each end of the line annotation.

-	:returns: ``{start: string, end: string}`` Returns an object with the key/value pairs
+	:returns: ``{ start: string, end: string }`` Returns an object with the key/value pairs

 	.. code-block::